stnlabz/rictusd/README.md

 # Does
 (Will Do)
-- Control the entire Neaural Network of Stn-Labz and our Blockchain for the Threat Network.
+- Control the entire Neural Network of Stn-Labz and our Blockchain for the Threat Network.
 - Provide coding enforcement and complience
 - Provide doctinal enforcement and complience